armenjeddi/armenjeddi.github.io/README.md

 # Academic personal website template

-Feel free to use this template for your own website, but please reference this repo (by Ashkan Mirzaei) in your page.
+I borrowed the template from Ashkan Mirzaei, feel free to use it and please give credit to Ashkan.

 # Locally hosting the website for test